Preparedness Bulletins

 Acts of Violence

 Active shooter, homegrown violent extremist, lone wolf, and “run, hide, fight” are relatively new to our vocabulary as the concern over acts of violence has grown.
-In this bulletin, acts of violence are defined; statistics are provided; and detailed guidance for the prevention and mitigation of, response to, and recovery from, multiple acts of violence are offered to help with the development of a preparedness program.
+Planning for active shooter and other “hostile events” should be a part of every preparedness plan.
+In this bulletin, acts of violence are defined; statistics provided; and guidance for the prevention and mitigation of, response to, and recovery from, these incidents are presented.

 Civil Unrest